jekyll-octopod/jekyll-octopod/remove_external_dependencies.md

-## Howto remove all external dependencies
+## How to remove all external dependencies

 I wanted to remove all external dependencies and be fully self sustained, so I did the following: